19th Century UK Periodicals (Gale) -

 AP Images -

-Formerly AP Photo Archive.
+News photos from the American Civil War to today.
 Images are licensed for student and faculty research only!

 APA Style Guide to Electronic References - Available in an easy-to-use PDF format, the APA Style Guide to Electronic References provides an authoritative reference guide to help navigate the ambiguous world of reference sources found online.